-This project has been accomplished by a group of 4 master students.
+This project has been accomplished by a group of 4 Master students.
 The contribution of this master thesis within the whole project is explained in the following lines.

-Study of the state-of-the-art of the emotion recognition problem using audiovisual sources and the different techniques that make use or not about the context, temporal information, memory blocks, etc. Deliver a emotion recognition system using Deep Learning techniques based on unimodal handcraft audio features, raw audio features and faces, and their possible fusion.
-Also study the influence of the temporal information to model the changes across frames in the emotion recognition problem in the unimodal and fusion experiments using RNNs.
-Help and participate during the recordings of the different sessions of the Face-to-face Dyadic Interaction Dataset placing and collecting the setup and attending the participants.
+Study of the state-of-the-art of the emotion recognition problem using audiovisual sources.
+Deliver a emotion recognition system using Deep Learning techniques based on unimodal audio features, raw audio and faces, and their possible fusion.
+On the other hand, study of state-of-the-art of the speaker segmentation problem using audio sources and unsupervised learning techniques such as Spectral Clustering.
+Help and participate during the recordings of the different sessions of the

+Face-to-face Dyadic Interaction Dataset placing and collecting the setup and attending the participants.
 Also annotate this database labeling the utterances of the videos.